gimlichael/Cuemon/.docfx/api/extensions/index.md

 Complements: [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) ðŸ”—

+> **Note**
+> Since `Cuemon for .NET` has always been about extending official .NET APIs, this project is no longer maintained as part of the Cuemon assembly family.
+It has been moved to its own repository and is now called [Extensions for Swashbuckle.AspNetCore API by Codebelt](https://github.com/codebeltnet/swashbuckle-aspnetcore).

 ## YamlDotNet API

 [YamlDotNet](https://github.com/aaubry/YamlDotNet) is the most matured YAML library for .NET, why we decided to abandon own efforts to write a YAML library from scratch.
 That written, we happily built upon `YamlDotNet` to provide an even better developer experience when working with YAML.